There are two primary underwriting philosophies in the credit insurance industry:

 Coverage is structured with an annual aggregate policy deductible and typically with ample amounts of discretionary authority, which allows the insured company to retain much of its credit authority.
 Excess of loss insurers typically offer DCLs that are two to four times higher than the policy deductible.
 The level of discretionary authority offered by the insurer typically will be high enough to cover seventy-five to eighty percent of the insured's portfolio.
 Buyers who require large credit limits (or who are in difficult markets where the DCL cannot be used) are underwritten by the insurance company.
 For credit limits underwritten by the insurer, the insured is required to provide supporting documentation on the buyer to the insurance company (typically including credit reports, trade references, and, for limits in excess of $100,000, financial statements).

 Excess of loss underwriters in the United States include the Export-Import Bank of the United States (Ex-Im Bank), FCIA Management Company, Houston Casualty Company, QBE, and American International Group (AIG).
 Excess of loss underwriting is also attractive to all types of companies.
 Companies less experienced in credit evaluation find that this structure helps to better develop their credit department, or galvanize credit procedures across subsidiaries.
 The procedures endorsed into the insurance policies for using the DCL are generally similar to the credit evaluation procedures found in most credit departments.
-Because of this, many client companies prefer excess of loss coverage, as it allows them to retain much their credit function and extend insured credit lines simply by following their internal credit procedures.
+Because of this, many clients prefer excess of loss coverage, as it allows them to retain much of their credit function and extend insured credit lines simply by following their internal credit procedures.